Everyone has the right to a safe workplace

 Everyone has the right to a safe workplace, and that means not being subjected to bullying or harassment, but not many people understand what bullying is, or what can be done about it.

 Both state and federal anti-bullying laws protect workers from bullying and harassment.

-Workplace bullying and harassment can be debilitating for victims, leading to health issues, including depression, anxiety and even suicide.
+Workplace bullying and harassment can be debilitating for victims, leading to health issues, including depression, anxiety and post traumatic stress disorder.

 Bullying can take the form of verbal, physical, psychological, or social abuse by an individual or group of people in the workplace.

 Bullying does not include reasonable management action carried out in a reasonable manner.